Williston-West Church and Parish House

-The Williston-West Church and Parish House are an historic church and house at 32 Thomas Street in the West End neighborhood of Portland, Maine, United States.
+The Williston-West Church and Parish House are a historic church and house at 32 Thomas Street in the West End neighborhood of Portland, Maine, United States.
 The church was built in 1897, and is a significant Gothic work by Francis H. Fassett.
 The parish house, built in 1905, was designed by father-and-son duo John Calvin Stevens and John Howard Stevens.
 The church is historically notable as the founding site of Christian Endeavor International, considered a major forerunner of modern youth ministries.
 The property was listed on the National Register of Historic Places in 1980.
 The church congregation merged with another in 2011, and the property was sold for rehabilitation and redevelopment.
 It now houses professional offices.

 Description and history

 The Williston-West Church and Parish House stand in Portland's West End, on the west side of Thomas Street, occupying the north half of the block between Carroll and Clifford Streets.
 The church, standing at the corner of Carroll and Thomas, is a somewhat irregularly shaped complex, dominated by a square three-story tower at the street corner.
 The walls are buttressed, and lined with Gothic-arched windows, with a large rose window in the main facade.
 Separated from the church by a courtyard to its south is the parish house, a two-story brick building of compatible style.